rjspencer/docs/theming.md

 :	The originally uploaded photo.

 ShortUrl-Thumb
-:	A square thumbnail, 130x130
+:	Permalink to a square thumbnail, 130x130

 ShortUrl-Small
-:	Photo with max width of 250
+:	Permalink to photo with max width of 250

 ShortUrl-Medium
-:	Photo with max width of 500
+:	Permalink to photo with max width of 500

 ShortUrl-Large
-:	Photo with max width of 800
+:	Permalink to photo with max width of 800

 ShortUrl-Original
-:	The originally uploaded photo.
+:	Permalink to the originally uploaded photo.

-	Use ShortUrls when sharing photos
+	Use ShortUrls when sharing photos, otherwise use SourceUrl

 PreviousPhotoId, NextPhotoId
 :	the ID of the photo previous/next to the current one if it exists